History of the Romans in Arabia: Trajan and the Arabia Petraea province

 The Nabateans maintained close relations with the Romans since their arrival in the southeastern Mediterranean area.
 Under Augustus they were a Roman client kingdom.

 When the emperor Trajan started his military expansions toward the east Rabbel II Soter, one of Rome's client kings, died.
 This event prompted the annexation of the Nabataean Kingdom, although the manner and the formal reasons for the annexation are unclear.
 Some epigraphic evidence suggests a military operation, with forces from Syria and Egypt.
-What is clear, however, is that by 107, Roman legions were stationed in the area around Petra and Bostra, as is shown by a papyrus (and other evidences) found in Egypt.
+What is clear, however, is that by 107, Roman legions were stationed in the area around Petra and Bostra, as is shown by a papyrus (and other evidence) found in Egypt.

-The Roman Empire gained what became the province of Arabia Petraea (modern southern Jordan and north west Saudi Arabia).
+The Roman Empire gained what became the province of Arabia Petraea (modern southern Jordan and northwest Saudi Arabia).

 The conquest of Arabia was not officially exulted until the completion of the Via Traiana Nova in 120s.
 This road extended down the center of the province from Bostra to Aqaba.
-It wasn't until the project was finished that coins, featuring Trajan's bust on the obverse and a camel on the reverse, appeared commemorating the acquisition of Arabia.
+It was not until the project was finished that coins, featuring Trajan's bust on the obverse and a camel on the reverse, appeared commemorating the acquisition of Arabia.
 These coins were minted until 115, at which time the Roman imperial focus was turning farther eastward.
-The road links not only Bostra and Aqaba, but also Petra and was continued by a "caravan road" south the coast of western Arabia until the port of Leuce Kome.
+The road links not only Bostra and Aqaba, but also Petra, and was continued by a "caravan road" south the coast of western Arabia until the port of Leuce Kome.

-Recently further evidence has been discovered that Roman legions occupied Mada'in Saleh in the Hijaz Mountains area of northwestern Arabia, increasing the extension of the "Arabia Petraea" province.
+In 1965, further evidence was discovered that Roman legions occupied Mada'in Saleh in the Hijaz Mountains area of northwestern Arabia, increasing the extension of the Arabia Petraea province.
 Particularly interested in the East, Trajan secured Indian Ocean trade by establishing a garrison on tropical Farasan island, in the south of that sea.

 Hadrian probably restructured the province after the Trajan expansion, reducing the area to nearly half the original size (at the west of what was called the Limes Arabicus) in order to better defend Arabia Petraea from raiders and enemies.
-The same process occurred in Caledonia, when he abandoned the Roman forts around Inchtuthil and the Gask Ridge and created Hadrian's Wall in Roman Britain (reducing the Roman-controlled area of Scotland).

-Under emperor Septimius Severus Arabia Petraea was expanded to include the Leja’ and Jabal al-Druze, rough terrain south of Damascus, and also the birthplace of M. Julius Phillipus (Philip the Arab).
+Under emperor Septimius Severus Arabia Petraea was expanded to include the Leja' and Jabal al-Druze, rough terrain south of Damascus, and also the birthplace of M. Julius Phillipus (Philip the Arab).